synfig/synfig-docs-dev/docs/common/structure.rst

 Context and Blend Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-All graphic information under particular layer is called its **Context**.
+All graphics information under particular layer is called its **Context**.

 In example above ``Layer 2`` together with ``Layer 1`` are context of ``Layer 3``.